w3c/wai-quick-start/source/index.html.erb.md

 status: editors-draft
 ---

-The pages linked below provide guiance for getting started making your website more accessible to people with disabilities.
+These introductory tips provide guiance for getting started making your website more accessible to people with disabilities.
+Tips are grouped by activity and each includes links to more comprehensive information.

 {:.tips-grid .fa-ul}
 * [<span class="fa fa-li fa-paint-brush"></span><span>Designing</span> for Web Accessibility](designing.html)<span class="visuallyhidden">: </span>Tips for user interface and visual design.